akka/akka-http/docs/src/main/paradox/routing-dsl/style-guide.md

 ### Directives

-If you find yourself repeating certain directives in combination at lot, combine them to a new directive.
-Directives that extract values always produce a tuple.
+If you find yourself repeating certain directives in combination at lot, combine them to a new directive. @scala[Directives that extract values always produce a tuple.]

 Scala
 :   @@snip[snip](/docs/src/test/scala/docs/http/scaladsl/server/directives/StyleGuideExamplesSpec.scala) { #directives-combine }